ereyes01/antlr-go-mem/README.md

 go run js.go -file bad.js
 ```

-WARNING- Make sure you run on a system with plenty of free memory!
+WARNING- Make sure you run this on a system with plenty of free memory!

+The test takes a while- several minutes.